jphaugla/Redis-Digital-Banking/README.md

   * generateLots.sh - for server testing to generate higher load levels.
 Use with startAppservers.sh
   * getByAccount.sh - find transactions for an account between a date range
   * getByCreditCard.sh - find transactions for a credit card  between a date range
-  * getByCustID.sh - retrieve transations for customer
+  * getByCustID.sh - retrieve transactions for customer
   * getByEmail.sh - retrieve customer record using email address
   * getByMerchant.sh - find all transactions for an account from one merchant for date range
   * getByMerchantCategory.sh - find all transactions for an account from merchant category for date range
   * getByNamePhone.sh - get customers by phone and full name.
   * getByPhone.sh - get customers by phone only
   * getByStateCity.sh - get customers by city and state
-  * getByZipLastname.sh -  get by zipcode and lastname.
+  * getByZipLastname.sh -  get customers by zipcode and lastname.
   * getReturns.sh - get all returned transactions
   * getTags.sh - get all tags on an account
   * getTransaction.sh - get one transaction by its transaction ID